CyberShark Research Summary · February 2026

 Florida Index Totals (Statewide)

-Key totals and averages across the Florida dataset.
+Key statewide coverage totals and confidence-qualified mobile benchmarks (medium+ website match).
 Map stats below update with your current view.

 Businesses analyzed